PGY-1 Pharmacy Residency

 PGY-1 pharmacy residents perform consultative services in clinical pharmacology, clinical pharmacokinetics, and clinical toxicology.
 During consultations, residents document their assessments and recommendations with the assistance of experienced faculty.
 Many of our graduates go on to pursue a second-year postgraduate pharmacy residency training, postgraduate fellowship training or clinical and academic teaching positions.

 Complementing the clinical experience, the residents have two to three journal club presentations, medication utilization evaluations, formulary drug review and opportunity for publication.
 Research intensity is driven by residents’ desire.
 Residents also have the opportunity to contribute to the education, co-precept and training of our APPE students.
 Residents' weekend responsibilities include clinical pharmacokinetics and pharmacy operational services.

 Residency Program Highlights

 - Clinical Pharmacokinetics

-- Ambulatory Care Pharmacotherapy and Anticoagulation clinics
+- Ambulatory Care Pharmacotherapy, Anticoagulation and HIV clinics

 - Critical Care Pharmacotherapy and Services